FuelPositive Initiatives Progressing as Planned

 Financing

-- Having announced the completion of a $5 million CAD, U.S. institutional financing on June 18, 2021, the Company’s balance sheet is strong and provides for full funding of its Phase 2 Hydrogen-Ammonia Synthesizer commercial prototype systems being built with National Compressed Air Canada Ltd. (NCA).
-This will confirm the broad application potential for FuelPositive’s technology and is the backbone of the Company’s
+- Having announced the completion of a CAD 5 million, U.S. institutional financing on June 18, 2021, the Company’s balance sheet is strong and provides for full funding of its Phase 2 Hydrogen-Ammonia Synthesizer commercial prototype systems being built with National Compressed Air Canada Ltd. (NCA).
+This will confirm the broad application potential for FuelPositive’s technology and is the backbone of the Company’s Carbon-Free Ammonia-NH3 offering.

 - During the last quarter, FuelPositive has also had extensive warrants exercised.
-The Company’s current cash balance is over $6 million CAD.
+The Company’s current cash balance is over CAD 6 million.

 Intellectual Property Protection